-A wide range of species and habitats are protected under international and domestic laws, including the Wild Birds Directive (1979), the Wildlife and Countryside Act (1981), the Conservation Regulations(1994) and EC Habitats Directive (1992).
-Protection of sites is afforded nationally through Sites of Special Scientific Interest (SSSI) designation, Special Areas of Conservation (SAC) and Local Nature Reserve (LNR) statutory status.
-Other sites are offered recognition of their value through Local Wildlife Site status (LWS), Local

-Character Areas and identified Landscape Scale Areas.
-The National Planning Policy Framework (2012) chapter/section 11 states conditions with regard to any development negatively affecting biodiversity, including protected sites, ancient woodland and other irreplaceable habitats (paragraph 118).
-The Wildlife & Countryside Act and schedule 2 of the Conservation of Habitats & Species Regulations (2010) make it an offence to intentionally kill, injure, take, possess, sell, buy or transport a range of species.
+A wide range of species and habitats are protected under international and domestic laws, including the Wild Birds Directive (1979), the Wildlife and Countryside Act (1981), the Conservation Regulations (1994) and EC Habitats Directive (1992).
+Protection of sites is afforded nationally through Sites of Special Scientific Interest (SSSI), Special Areas of Conservation (SAC) and Local Nature Reserve (LNR) statutory status.
+Other sites are offered recognition of their value through LWS status Local Character Areas and identified Landscape Scale Areas.
+The National Planning Policy Framework (2021) paragraph 180 states conditions with regard to any development negatively affecting biodiversity, including protected sites, ancient woodland and other irreplaceable habitats.
+The Wildlife & Countryside Act and schedule 2 of the Conservation of Habitats & Species Regulations (EU exit, 2019) make it an offence to intentionally kill, injure, take, possess, sell, buy or transport a range of species.

-All five species are protected under the Wildlife & Countryside Act.
+All nine species are protected under the Wildlife & Countryside Act.
 In addition:

-- Grey partridge are protected in Britain in the close season under the Game Acts and is also listed on Annex 2.1 of the EC Birds Directive 2009. - Skylark and turtle dove are protected under the EC Birds Directive, Annex 2.2. - Linnet, grey partridge, linnet, yellowhammer and yellow wagtail are protected under Appendix 2 of the Bern Convention. - Skylark, reed bunting, tree sparrow, turtle dove, grey partridge, yellowhammer and yellow wagtail are listed under the section 41 of the Natural Environment and Rural Communities Act 2006.
+- Grey partridge are protected in Britain in the close season under the Game Acts and is also listed on Annex 2.1 of the EC Birds Directive 2009. - Skylark and turtle dove are protected under the EC Birds Directive, Annex 2.2. - Linnet, grey partridge, linnet, yellowhammer and yellow wagtail are protected under Appendix 2 of the Bern Convention.

+• Skylark, reed bunting, tree sparrow, turtle dove, grey partridge, yellowhammer and yellow wagtail are listed under the section 41 of the Natural Environment and Rural Communities Act 2006.